n-peugnet/meshsim-docker/README.md

 Docker image to run Synapse in [Meshsim](https://gitlab.lip6.fr/ie6/meshsim).
 A user `matthew` with passord `secret` and a default token `fake_token` is created on each node, to simplify making Matrix API call.
+One can use [ara](https://gitlab.lip6.fr/ie6/ara) to create a room and replay/simulate a conversation.

 ## Build the image